 Nemesis is a full-analogic, linear and solid-state, high precision, high speed, high damping, high feedback and high efficiency class AB audio power amplifier, designed and produced in Italy.
 Born from the research of the KRIEG Audio Department to create an amplifier without compromises and with an excellent, perfectly symmetrical, structure: the best electronic and audio performance, in a little board.

 An audio amplifier is, ideally, a constant voltage generator.
 As such, it should have certain characteristics: amplify an input signal without modifying it, have zero output impedance and be constant under any conditions or load.
 The Nemesis offers all these properties, coming very close to an ideal voltage generator.

 In the world of audio, high fidelity is not something subjective, but objective.
 High fidelity lies in being able to reproduce a song with the utmost precision, as it was recorded.
 The Nemesis, is a totally neutral amplifier, created for the purpose.

 Nemesis is not only the Greek goddess of vengeance but, first of all, of compensation and balance.

 The basic idea is that every discrete component is imperfect, however well it can be done or its tolerances are low.
 If the discrete components were perfect, only one transistor would be enough to produce a totally precise power amplifier.

-Hence the Nemesis is born, a medium power high speed and high efficiency class AB analog audio amplifier.
+Hence the Nemesis is born, a high precision, high speed and high efficiency class AB analog audio amplifier.

-Its structure, perfectly symmetrical, is made up of 38 transistors:
+Its structure, perfectly symmetrical, is made up of 38 transistors, which grants:

 All this thanks to its strictly corrective structure: without selecting any component, resulting in very low distortions, total immunity to thermal and voltage variations, total stability without output networks and same identical performance module by module.